AP® Calculus BC Free-Response Questions (FRQs)

 2. Underline important information.

 When reading through the question stem, underline things like vocabulary, given values, function definitions, and the actual quantity the question is asking for.
-This will help you key in on the important aspects of the question.
-When you hit a vocabulary word, stop and analyze what that means.
-For example, if the question says “relative maximum,” take a moment to think about what that means in calculus, like “derivative equals 0 and changes sign from positive to negative,” “second derivative is negative,” and so on.
+This will help you focus on the important aspects of the question.
+When you hit a vocabulary word, stop and analyze what it means.
+For instance, if you encounter a question that mentions "relative maximum," pause to recall its meaning in calculus.
+This includes understanding it as a point where the derivative equals zero and the sign changes from positive to negative or as a situation where the second derivative is negative, among other related concepts.

 We make difficult concepts easy to understand.